 NorWest Community Health Centres (NWCHC) is one of approximately 14 FASD diagnostic testing centres in Ontario.
 NWCHC will accept referrals from any source (self-referral; family, medical, agency etc.)

 - One of the few testing services in Ontario that can diagnose throughout the lifespan of an Individual

 - Primary health care (about half of those with FASD do not have a family doctor or other primary care provider)

 - Specialized health care related to FASD

 - Help for those living with FASD including counselling, peer group support, education programs and community training

 - Parenting program for parents and caregivers of children with FASD

 - Information and awareness to prevent FASD

-NWCHC also partners with other community organizations to help provide better care for clients with FASD.
+NWCHC also makes referrals to other services, community organizations and agencies who can provide additional care for clients with FASD.